 Despite having its seasons split into two – wet (December through May) and dry (June through December) – the truth is that the “wet” season of Peru usually yields only 10% more rain than other times of the year.

 The Amazon, Peru gets rains quite a lot in general (the clue is in the name: rainforest), with 100 inches falling on average per year, 75% humidity, and with an average yearly temperature that is relatively warm at 28ºC (around 82ºF).

 The water levels of rivers that feed into the Amazon are affected, too, with wet season producing high levels, often resulting in usual hiking trails becoming inaccessible, though there’s a higher chance of spotting water-based wildlife like turtles and caiman – and a higher prevalence of mosquitoes; low levels mean you can explore deeper into the jungle.

 We’ve visited the Amazon in Peru twice, both times in April.
 We find this season fantastic, with little rain and good weather for viewing wildlife.
-There is usually good amounts of water in the rivers, so nothing is off limits for exploring.
+There are usually good amounts of water in the rivers, so nothing is off-limits for exploring.